depler/transmission-android/README.md

 This project is based on Windows version: https://github.com/depler/transmission-vs. Some code components may slightly differ.

 # Build
 Clone current repository and build **TransmissionAndroid.sln** file with Visual Studio 2022 or newer.
 No, additional black magic is not required.
 Yes, just that simple.
+All components, such as third-party modules and SSL library, are included as raw source code files.

 # Config
 Application uses path `/storage/emulated/0/Android/data/com.depler.transmission/files` as main folder.
 It contains subfolders `config` (application settings and service data) and `web` (web UI files, not included in package).
 Some settings will be calculated in rutime at first launch.
 Probably you want/should change following settings in file `[app_folder]/config/settings.json`: `download-dir`, `incomplete-dir`.